donaldjkarr/giphy-buttons/README.md

+## Giphy Buttons

+Uses giphy API to append user gif search to the screen while creating a new button rendered to the screen.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/donaldjkarr/giphy-buttons/edit/master/README.md) to maintain and preview the content for your website in Markdown files.